Euro slips on ECB's cautious view, oil reverses losses

 The ECB nudged up its inflation forecast for 2016 but predicted price growth would remain below target through 2018 as depressed energy costs have held down prices of other goods and services.

-The group of the world's major oil exporters failed to come to an output policy, with Iran insisting on the right to ramp up production.
+The group of the world's major oil exporters failed to agree to an output policy, with Iran insisting on the right to ramp up production.

 Disappointed by OPEC's inability to clinch a deal addressing the global supply glut and sluggish demand, traders initially sold oil futures.
 Buying later emerged in reaction to government data showing a drop in U.S. oil inventories.